CuriousGuy60/visualizer-clock-systemstats-dynamic-color-fork/README.md

   * RAM usage and total
   * Net Download
   * Net Upload
-You will need to have SpeedFan installed for the temperature to work.
+You will need to have SpeedFan installed and run it for the temperature to work.
 Link: www.almico.com/speedfan.php

 # Installation: